videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

-The constants used here were suggested by David Stafford in his [blog](http://zimbry.blogspot.ch/2011/09/better-bit-mixing-improving-on.html) who after some experiments.
+The constants used here were suggested by David Stafford in his [blog](http://zimbry.blogspot.ch/2011/09/better-bit-mixing-improving-on.html) who found them after running some experiments.
 For some reason `SplittableRandom` has the _better_ constants while ThreadLocalRandom does not.

 ## ThreadLocalRandom a Random Algorithm? ##